+So what should you do if you’re still using Windows 7?
 For the most part, we recommend that you invest a little more into technology and replace your aging Windows 7 pc’s with new Windows 10 computers.
 This investment will give you the opportunity to upgrade to newer software that is better compatible with Windows 10 and the hardware that accompanies it.
 You also have the chance to start fresh with a new pc that is running at an optimum pace.
 Windows 10 comes with some nifty features that make it well worth the time and money to upgrade.

 If you’re worried about which Windows version your business is operating on, check with your IT team.
 Now is the time to transition over to Windows 10 if you’re still working on Windows 7.

 Need Help Updating to Windows 10 or Have Questions?